soyed/e-commerce-project/README.md

 - Redux-Persist stores the redux-store in web browser's local storage => your reducer's can be ke upon revisiting a webpage
   - persistStore => is a hook that store the state of your redux store
   - persistReducer =>  is a hook that store the state of reducers
-  - persistGate => is a hook that delays rendering of your react app while your redux-store states are being rehydrated (i.e your persistedState is being retrieved and updated with your current redux-store)
+  - persistGate => is a hook that delays rendering of your react app while your redux-store states are being re-hydrated (i.e your persistedState is being retrieved and updated with your current redux-store)
   - Persisted State can be configured to match different use cases
     - You can Blacklist or Whitelist a reducer.
       -   A blacklisted reducer => does not get store in local storage